VCityTeam/UD-SV/Doc/Getting started with Slack.md

 ## Getting started with Slack

-(Toute la doc est disponible en français sur le site)
+(Toute la doc est également disponible en français sur le site)

 Slack is a cloud-based set of team collaboration tools and services While no longer using an IRC backend, Slack offers a lot of IRC-like features: persistent chat rooms (channels) organized by topic, as well as private groups and direct messaging.